The Fermat-Torricelli Problem and Weiszfeld's Algorithm in the Light of Convex Analysis: Elements of Convex Analysis and Properties of Solutions

-Geometrically, $v_i$ is the unit vector pointing in the direction from the vertex $a_i$ to $\ox$.
-Observe that the classical Fermat-Torricelli problem always has a unique solution even if three given points are on the same line.
-In the latter case, the middle point is the solution of the problem.
+Each $v_i$ is the unit vector pointing in the direction from the vertex $a_i$ to $\ox$.
+Observe that the Fermat-Torricelli problem formulated above always has a unique solution even if the three given points are on the same line.
+It is easy to see in the latter case that the middle point is the solution of the problem.
+The next proposition completely characterizes the solution of the Fermat-Torricelli problem in the general three-point setting of the $n$-dimensional space, not just on the plane as in the original framework.

-\begin{Proposition} Consider the Fermat-Torricelli problem given by three points $a_1, a_2, a_3$. \\ {\rm (i)} Suppose $\ox\notin\{a_1, a_2, a_3\}$.
-Then $\ox$ is the solution of the problem if and only if
+\begin{Proposition} Let the points $a_1,a_2,a_3\in\R^n$ generate the Fermat-Torricelli problem in $\R^n$.
+Then we have the following descriptions of the optimal solution to \eqref{ft} with $\ph$ taken from \eqref{cost}:\\ {\bf(i)} In the case where $\ox\notin\{a_1,a_2,a_3\}$, $\ox$ is the solution of the problem if and only if